deepcoder/winix-public/README.md

 winix/11:22:33:44:55:66
 ```

-each unit looks for control command under the sup topic /control, for example:
+each unit looks for control command under the sub topic /control, for example:

 ```
 winix/11:22:33:44:55:66/control/"command"